 Education

-B. Mus cum laude in Music History and Literature, University of Toronto, November 1987
+B. Mus. (cum laude) in Music History and Literature, University of Toronto, 1987.

 Academic Appointments